How To Feel Better By Adopting Habits That Elevate Self Worth

 What we often do is listen to others who may have a lower self-esteem than we do, and then begin to believe their misery.
 We instinctively compare ourselves to others, while thinking they’re right.

 What’s thought is everyone is born with genius.
-The duty in our life, is to extract it.
+The duty in our life, is to extract this genius.
 But instead, what we often do is dwell on our weaknesses, and lose confidence.

 What’s common is making generalizations once you screw up or fail at something.
 During these times, keep reminding yourself of the things you “rock” at, which gives you perspective.

-What exercising does is externally creates empowerment, both physically and mentally, such as lifting weights or jogging, where one can monitor their progress.
+What working out does is externally creates empowerment, both physically and mentally, such as lifting weights or jogging, where you can monitor your progress.

 Helping Others

-Make sure that you’re of service to others, especially those who may be less fortunate.
+Make sure you make yourself available to the service of others, those who may be less fortunate.
 Also, once you become dedicated to helping others, you place less focus on your own issues.

-What doing something you can be proud of, does is elevates self-esteem, this by improving self respect, which is the foundation to raising one’s worthiness.
+What doing something you can be proud of does is elevates self-esteem, by improving self respect, which is the foundation of raising your worthiness.

 It’s usually something tangible, such as volunteering at the local homeless or animal shelter.
-Anything that gives value not only to oneself, but to someone in need.
+Anything that gives value not only to yourself, but to someone in need.

-The good that we give to the world, then rewards us back somehow.
+The goodwill you give to the world then rewards you back somehow.
 The immediate evidence, is giving someone positive thoughts if they’re in a bad mood, which usually elevates it.

 Always Forgive

-There’s always someone in your life, that you haven’t forgiven.
+There’s always someone in your life who you haven’t forgiven.
 This could be a family member, a friend or foe, an ex-partner, or worse, you haven’t forgiven yourself for something.

 What holding bitter feelings of resentment does, is keeps you in a perpetual cycle of negativity.
-If you haven’t forgiven yourself, then it’s up to you, to get yourself out of that loop.
+If you haven’t forgiven yourself, then it’s up to you to get yourself out of that funk.

-Forgiving elevates self-esteem as love blossoms, accepting the fact that no one’s perfect, that we all have flaws, and we all make mistakes.
+Forgiving elevates self-esteem as love blossoms, accepting the fact no one’s perfect, we all have flaws and we all make mistakes.

-So if you’ve hurt or harmed someone, knowingly or unknowingly, ask for forgiveness.
-If anyone’s ever hurt or harmed you, forgive them.
-If you’ve hurt yourself somehow, knowingly or unknowingly, forgive yourself.
+If you’ve hurt or harmed someone knowingly or unknowingly, ask for forgiveness.
+If anyone’s ever hurt or harmed you, forgive them, if you’ve hurt yourself somehow, forgive yourself.

 Don’t Be A Victim Of Your Circumstances